So last week I reviewed Caan Berrys pre race trading guide and gave it a recommendation.

 Last week the football schedule was pretty lacklustre and I decided to delve into the horse markets.

-I don’t like horse racing to be honest I find it very boring however as a trader I can see that it is probably the market with the most opportunities for trading and that I should look to add it to my portfolio.
+I don’t like horse racing to be honest I find it very boring however as a trader I can see that it is probably the market with the most opportunities for trading.

 Now I have tried to trade these markets two or three times before but it had always followed a similar pattern.